joel-adusei/PureSip-PowerBI-CaseStudy/README.md

-# IHS HOSPITAL COMPONENT ISSUES & WASTAGE ANALYSIS
+# SALES PERFORMANCE ANALYSIS
-## Leveraging MS Excel and Power BI to Optimize Blood Component Management by Uncovering Insights into Issues, Wastage, and Inventory Management
+## Leveraging MS Excel and Power BI to Automate Data Integration and Enhance Business Analysis through Local File Connectivity
 ![image](https://github.com/user-attachments/assets/c4f0e9b5-7ab5-4902-ba68-374c94a38615)

 ***Disclaimer⚠️:** All datasets, slides and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual mention.
 All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on healthcare dataset*
 ## INTRODUCTION
-The **IHS Blood Stocks Management** aims to enhance blood inventory management across the supply chain.
-This project utilizes Power BI to analyze hospital component issues and wastage trends, focusing on Red Blood Cells, Platelets, and Frozen Plasma.
-Key insights reveal strong issue-wastage correlations, seasonal patterns, and major wastage causes like Time Expiry (TIMEX).
-The findings offer data-driven recommendations to optimize inventory management and minimize wastage for NHSBSM.
+This case study demonstrates how connecting a local data folder to Power BI streamlined the data analysis process by automating data ingestion and reducing manual workload.
+Using Excel and Power BI, an automated reporting workflow was developed to improve efficiency, data consistency, and business insights.
+A sales analysis dashboard was also created to provide stakeholders with real-time visibility into sales performance, trends, and key business metrics.
 ![image](https://github.com/user-attachments/assets/b256cb67-793a-4229-94ab-b1581ecf4cad)

 ## PROBLEM STATEMENT
-- Hospitals face challenges in managing blood component inventory, leading to high wastage and supply inefficiencies.
+PureSip Beverages relies on individual spreadsheets maintained by each regional manager to track sales.
+This siloed approach posed several challenges:
+- Data Consolidation
+Consolidating data from individual spreadsheets for regional reporting was a time-consuming and error-pronemanual process.

+- Data Accuracy
+Inconsistencies in spreadsheet formats and data entry practices across different locations led to inaccurate reporting.

+- Limited Analysis
+Spreadsheets offered limited functionalities for advanced data analysis and visualization.
+They lacked insights into sales trends, and performance across locations.

 ## AIM OF THE PROJECT
 - **Analyze Trends:** Identify patterns in hospital component issues and wastage using Power BI to understand their correlation and root causes.
 - **Optimize Inventory Management:** Provide data-driven insights to reduce wastage, especially from Time Expiry (TIMEX), and improve blood supply efficiency.